Updated June 2021

 Purpose of the conference

-A family or child protection case conference, a small claims settlement or trial conference, and a family or small claims pre-trial conference will each have a specific purpose.
+A family settlement conference (only held if a judge orders or directs one), child protection case conference, a small claims settlement or trial conference, and a family trial preparation conference or small claims pre-trial conference will each have a specific purpose.
 But in all of them, discussions may include:

 - whether it’s possible for the parties to agree on some or all of the issues in their dispute